-Figure 85 - Priority Configuration Screen
+Figure 91 - Priority Configuration Screen

-First, there are two parameters used to keep heating and cooling actions sufficiently spaced apart in the first place:
+The following two parameters are also used to keep heating and cooling actions sufficiently spaced apart in the first place:

 - Deadband between Heating and Cooling: This specifies a deadband, centered on 0%, in which no heating and no cooling actions will be taken, regardless of the setpoints used in the cooling or heating configuration pages.
 This value is applied to each math function. - Delay between Heating and Cooling: This is the minimum amount of time that must pass after the end of any heating action before any cooling action can begin, and vice-versa.